d-vf/P2PEnergyTrading/README.md

 * Synthetic Voltage Control LV Networks ``Village'' (80 bus system)

   <img src="https://raw.githubusercontent.com/d-vf/P2PEnergyTrading/main/Assets/80_network.png" alt="network_80" width="50%">

 Notebook: Demand and supply simulation 09_23.ipynb
    * clusters solar, residential and commercial profiles, simulation

-### Functions

-    def`update_network_for_hour`
-       Function to update the network for a specific hour this generates the simulation for each hour to do the matching, all nets are a list with network data for each hour

-     def `correct_baseline`
-    Correcting baseline function (PF all nodes (Grid) +  P2P) -> Network state without P2P effect

 # Trading pairs